Daniela Solera

-Daniela Solera Vega (born 21 July 1997) is a Costa Rican footballer who plays as a goalkeeper for Liga MX Femenil club Atlas and the Costa Rica women's national team.
+Daniela Solera Vega (born 21 July 1997) is a Costa Rican footballer who plays as a goalkeeper for Hapoel Katamon Jerusalem and the Costa Rica women's national team.

 Having started her career while at school in her home province, Solera then had highly successful stints in the Colombian Women's Football League that each facilitated moves to Europe.
 With the national team she has competed in several tournaments, notably participating in the 2023 FIFA Women's World Cup.

 Early life

 Daniela Solera Vega was born in San Antonio, Alajuela, on 21 July 1997.
 Her older brothers first interested her in football, when she played with them at home.
 She preferred playing with boys, but was forbidden from playing on the school team over fears that they would hurt her; when one of the players was ill, Solera asked to play in his place.
 Even though she had not trained with them, she did play at school breaks, so the match went well and she continued.
 A year later she was given a trial for local team Alajuelense; the club asked which position she wanted to trial in, and she chose goalkeeping.